dmbarbour/wikilon/docs/ABCRT.md

 ## Par/Seq Parallelism

-An active computation will construct child computations via `{&par}`.
-We'll not parallelize until we've proven we have enough work on the active route, e.g. by holding onto our `(par, continuation)` object until it leaves the nursery.
-We do need to track these computations, such that we can immediately continue them as needed.
+An active computation might construct child computations via `{&par}`.

+Coarse grained computations will be important for this to work.
+So we need some evidence that there is enough work on both branches to continue.
+A simple technique is perhaps to evaluate a task partially in the current thread before continuing with a parallel computation.
+Indeed, we could do this with both fragments.

+This might reduce effective utilization of multiple threads, though.
+Would it be better to use a weaker `{&par~}` annotation to keep content local for a cycle, and `{&par}` for a more strict interpretation?
+I'm not sure.

 ## Dead Ideas